Houston's Line of

 Buried: Hollywood Cemetery, Section F, Plot 19, Space 2

-cause this accident: The warning signal at the railroad crossing was not
+accident.
+The warning signal at the railroad crossing was not working.
+The

-working, the engineer, seated on the opposite side of the locomotive, was
+Florrow was seated on the opposite side of the locomotive, and was

 unable to see Engine 26 attempting to cross the tracks.
 The accident

-occurred at 1000 Broadway Street at Lawndale Street.
+occurred at 1000 Broadway Street at Bowie Street.

 Leroy Pena Lucio